FacuRoffet99/FacuRoffet99.github.io/content/notes/philosophy_3.en.md

 <!---------------------------------------------------------------------------->

-## Suffering comes fast, but we are faster – Indian Philosophy
+## Suffering comes fast, but we are faster – Indian philosophy

 * **Samkhya School** (liberated consciousness): There is a dualism between *purusha* (pure consciousness) and *prakriti* (everything that is not consciousness). *Prakriti* is stable when its three qualities—roughly light, darkness, and motion—are in balance. *Purusha* is ontologically superior to *prakriti*, and liberation is realizing this: we are not bound to *prakriti* because *purusha* has always been free.